Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: Empirical Evidence

 \section{Empirical Evidence}

-The two essential ingredients of our stochastic model, namely random forward progress and random termination times, are general and should apply in principle to many competitive professions.
-The individuals, some who are championed as legends and stars, are judged by their performances, usually on the basis of measurable metrics for longevity and success, which vary between professions.
+The two essential ingredients of our stochastic model, namely random forward progress and random termination times corresponding to a stochastic hazard rate, are general and should apply in principle to many competitive professions.
+The individuals, some who are championed as legends and stars, are judged by their performances, usually on the basis of measurable metrics for longevity, success, and prowess, which vary between professions.

 In scientific arenas, and in general, the metric for career position is difficult to define, even though there are many conceivable metrics for career longevity and success \cite{ Hindex, physranking, music}.
-We compare author longevity within individual journals, which mimic an arena for competition, each with established review standards that are related to the journal quality.
-As a first approximation, the career longevity with respect to a particular journal can be roughly measured as the duration between an author's first and last paper in that journal, reflecting his/her ability to produce at the top tiers of science.
+We compare author longevity within individual journals, which mimic an arena for competition, each with established review standards that are related to the journal prestige.
+As a first approximation, the career longevity of a given author within a particular high-impact journal can be roughly measured as the duration between an author's first and last paper in that journal, reflecting his/her ability to produce at the top tiers of science.
 This metric for longevity should {\it not} be confused with the career length of the scientist, which is probably longer than the career longevity within any particular journal.
-Following standard lifetime data analysis methods \cite{Huber98}, we collect ``completed" careers from our data set which begins at year $Y_{0}$ and ends at year $Y_{f}$.
-For each scientific career $i$, we calculate $\langle \Delta \tau_{i} \rangle$, the average time between publications in the particular journal.
-A journal career which begins with a publication in year $y_{i,0}$ and ends with a publication in year $y_{i,f}$ is considered ``complete", if the following two criteria are met: $(a) \ \ y_{i,f} \leq Y_{f} - \langle \Delta \tau_{i} \rangle$ and $(b) \ \ y_{i,0} \geq Y_{0} +\langle \Delta \tau_{i} \rangle$.
-These criteria eliminate from our analysis incomplete careers which possibly began before $Y_{0}$ or ended after $Y_{f}$.
-We then estimate the career length within journal $j$ as $L_{i,j}=y_{i,f} -y_{i,0} +1$, with a year allotted for publication time, and do not consider careers with $y_{i,f} = y_{i,0}$.
-This reduces the size of each journal data set by approximately $25\%$ (see Table S1 and the Supporting Information (SI) text for a description of data and methods).
-In \cite{CiteProd} we further analyze the scientific careers of the authors in these six journal data bases, developing normalized metrics for career success (citation ``shares") and productivity (papers ``shares").
+Following standard lifetime data analysis methods \cite{Huber98}, we collect ``completed" careers from our data set.
+The publication data we collect for each journal begins at year $Y_{0} = 1958$ for all journals except for CELL (for which $Y_{0} = 1974$), and ends at year $Y_{f} = 2008$.